 - Purpose, Autonomy, and Mastery are key to motivation.

-- Relevance, Results, Recognition are the antidote to job misery Achieve these by setting work goals goes a long way towards achieving these.
+- Relevance, Results, Recognition are antidotes to job misery and setting work goals goes a long way towards achieving these.

-To create an individual development plan, first identify needed skills, then identify learning activities that will add needed skills.
+To create an individual development plan, first identify needed skills, then identify learning activities that will increase them.
 A learning organization encourages learning with a system that allows advancement with approved learning activities.
 Individuals are responsible for their own development, and document progress with a plan for learning.